ThomasDougherty/class-style-transfer/README.md

 # About

 This is a tutorial on how to run class style transfers on your own image or video.
 I wrote everything in Google Colab so there is no setup to use, while providing free access to computing resources including GPUs.

+Details can be found on my blog https://thomasdougherty.ai/class-style-transfer/